OutSystems/docs-product/src/ref/errors-and-warnings/errors/invalid-property-value-error.md

 app_type: traditional web apps, mobile apps, reactive web apps
 platform-version: o11
 figma:
+summary: The article explains the 'Invalid Property Value' error, its causes, and how to resolve it in different scenarios
 ---
 # Invalid Property Value Error

 The `Invalid Property Value` error is issued in the following situations: